scastlara/graphcompare/README.md

     make test
     make install

-It is important to note that if you decide to install dotcompare manually, the script needs to use File::Share to find the templates.
-If you choose to not use the Makefile.PL installer, you may encounter some bugs, as dotcompare will be unable to open the templates.
+It is important to note that if you decide to install graphcompare manually, the script needs to use File::Share to find the templates.
+If you choose to not use the Makefile.PL installer, you may encounter some bugs, as graphcompare will be unable to open the templates.

 # DIRECTORIES